ricosmall/json2table/README.md

 # json2table

-A useful tool to trans JSON data to HTML table, make your data look clear.
+A useful tool to transform JSON data to HTML table, make your data look clear.

 ## Usage